Want to learn about the law?

 “My sister’s not getting in trouble for you,” he said, arms crossed.
 “Lori’s too smart for that.”

-Ben raised an eyebrow.
+Jason raised an eyebrow.
 “Hold up, little man.
 I wasn’t even talkin’ to you.”

 Lori didn’t blink.
 “He’s right,” she said coolly.
 “I don’t hold things I don’t know about.”